nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `findi oil` returns `Olive Oil` and `Vegetable Oil`
 - `findi blue` returns `Blue Shirt`, `Blue Pants`

-### Deleting an inventory item : `deletei`
+### Deleting an inventory inventoryItem : `deletei`

-Deletes the specified item from the list of tracked inventory.
+Deletes the specified inventoryItem from the list of tracked inventory.

 Format: `deletei INDEX`

-* Deletes the item at the specified `INDEX`.
+* Deletes the inventoryItem at the specified `INDEX`.
 * The index refers to the index number shown in the displayed inventory list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `listi` followed by `deletei 2` deletes the 2nd item in the list of tracked inventory.
+* `listi` followed by `deletei 2` deletes the 2nd inventoryItem in the list of tracked inventory.
-* `findi Paper` followed by `deletei 1` deletes the 1st item in the results of the `findi` command.
+* `findi Paper` followed by `deletei 1` deletes the 1st inventoryItem in the results of the `findi` command.

-### Editing an inventory item: `editi`
+### Editing an inventory inventoryItem: `editi`

-Edits an existing item in the inventory list.
+Edits an existing inventoryItem in the inventory list.

 Format: `edit INDEX [i/ITEM_NAME] [q/QUANTITY] [d/DESCRIPTION] [t/TAG]…​ [sp/SELL_PRICE] [cp/COST_PRICE]`

-* Edits the item at the specified `INDEX`.
+* Edits the inventoryItem at the specified `INDEX`.
 * The index refers to the index number shown in the displayed inventory list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* You can remove all the item’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the inventoryItem’s tags by typing `t/` without specifying any tags after it.

 Examples:
 * `editi 1 i/Table q/200 d/Metal Table t/Fragile`
-  Edits the item name, quantity, description and tag of the 1st item to be `Table`, `200`, `Metal Table` and `Fragile` respectively.
+  Edits the inventoryItem name, quantity, description and tag of the 1st inventoryItem to be `Table`, `200`, `Metal Table` and `Fragile` respectively.
-* `editi 3 t/` removes the tags of the item at index 3.
+* `editi 3 t/` removes the tags of the inventoryItem at index 3.

 ### Exiting the program : `exit`